raspberrypilearning/conditional-statements-js/en/step_1.md

 } else if (condition2) {
   // Code to be executed if condition2 is true
 } else {
-  // Code to be executed if none of the conditions is true }
+  // Code to be executed if none of the conditions are true }

 --- /code ---

 ### How to write a conditional statement
-  + The keyword `if` starts the conditional statement.
+  + The keyword `if` starts the conditional statement
-  + Inside brackets (), you place the condition that you want to check.
+  + You place the condition that you want to check inside brackets `()`
-  + If the condition is true, the code inside the curly braces {} is executed.
+  + The code inside the curly braces `{}` is executed if the condition is true

 --- code ---
 ---